 Sue Holden (she/her/hers)

 Nursing is Sue’s life’s work.
-Apart from a brief departure to obtain a biology degree, Sue’s been nursing since 1987, predominantly working in the palliative, aged care, and rehabilitation sectors.
+Apart from a brief departure to obtain a biology degree, Sue’s been nursing since 1987 – for the last decade as a stroke nurse specialist.
 Recently she completed her Masters degree in Advanced Nursing Practice.

 OUR MEMBER ORGANIZATIONS